cuelang/cuelang.org/content/en/docs/concepts/logic.md

 CUE defaults, which are values marked with a `*` in disjunctions, preserve the beneficial properties of the lattice.
 In order to do so,
-it must ensure that the order of picking defaults does not influence the outcome.
+CUE must ensure that the order of picking defaults does not influence the outcome.
 Suppose we define two fields, each with the same default value.
 We also define that these fields are equal to each other.
 {{< highlight cue >}}